v2pkthakur/hcp-on-bm/README.md

 ```
 The above playbook will create and configure a virtual machine named `helper` which will be hosting the DNS and HAProxy for the setup.

-Once we have that ready, lets start setting up the Hub Cluster. ey.
+Once we have that ready, let's start setting up the Hub Cluster.

 ```
 [root@base hcp-on-bm]# ansible-playbook -i inventory/hosts setup_hub_cluster.yaml   --ask-vault-pass